Che (2008 film): Part 2: Guerrilla

 Guevara grows sick and by Day 280 can barely breathe as a result of his acute asthma.
 Nevertheless, he continues to lead his group towards the other column of revolutionaries.
 On Day 302, the Bolivian Army wipes out the other column, killing Tania Bunke, Juan Acuña Ñunez, and several others in an ambush as they attempt to cross the Vado del Yeso after a local informant tells the Bolivian troops about the movements of the rebels.
 By Day 340, Guevara is trapped by the Bolivian Army in the Yuro Ravine near the village of La Higuera.
 Che is wounded and captured.
 The next day, a helicopter lands and Cuban American CIA agent Alejandro Ramírez (a fictionalized version of Félix Rodríguez) emerges to interrogate Che, but without success.
-The Bolivian high command then phones and orders Guevara's execution.
-He is shot on 9 October 1967, and his corpse lashed to a helicopter's landing skids and flown out.
+The Bolivian high command then phones and orders Guevara's execution (using the code 'Order 600').
+He is shot to death by a half-drunk Bolivian army sergeant on 9 October 1967, and his corpse lashed to a helicopter's landing skids and flown out.

 In a final flashback scene, Guevara is aboard the Granma in 1956, looking out over the ocean, as the Cuban Revolution is about to begin.
 He sees the Castro brothers alone at the bow of the ship; Fidel is talking and Raúl is taking notes.
 Guevara hands a peeled orange to one of his comrades and returns his gaze to the lone brothers before the scene fades to black.